 We got to travel across the country and back, also by fluke when we would have otherwise not been able to do it.
 That trip started the documentary I’m working on.
 On that trip we met people who’ve greatly improved our lives.
 We now have friends across the country and feel home bases in many states and cities.

 The timing of these things has been uncanny.
 We could not have planned or carried them out ourselves.
 And this list is just the beginning.
 I can’t possibly explain all of the things that came our way once we changed our attitudes toward God.

 As I said in the first article, we don’t own.
-We need to be grateful and giving, while operating in the context that what we have, we have because God has placed it in our lives.
+We need to be grateful and giving, while remembering one big thing; what we have, we have because God has placed it in our lives.
 So when you help the web of resources flow, when you release parts of what you’re given, God tweaks the web and brings back what you need.

 Being a Conduit (Pt 1/3) (article) -In order to create the systems that run a universe, the one in charge has to have the ultimate view of what pieces fit where.

 Being a Conduit (Pt 3/3) (article) - Resources that support the first two articles about being generous.